-- Be directly responsible for the appointment, retention and oversight, and for determining the compensation, of the Independent Registered Public Accounting Firm for audits of the Corporation's consolidated financial statements.
-Further, in conjunction with the mandated rotation of the Independent Registered Public Accounting Firm's lead engagement partner, the Audit Committee and its chairperson will be directly involved in the selection of the new lead engagement partner. - 2.
+- 1. Be directly responsible for the appointment, retention, termination and oversight, and for determining the compensation, of the Independent Registered Public Accounting Firm for audits of the Corporation's consolidated financial statements.
+Further, in conjunction with the mandated rotation of the Independent Registered Public Accounting Firm's lead engagement partner, the Audit Committee and its chairperson will be directly involved in the selection of the new lead engagement partner.
+The Audit Committee shall pre-approve all auditing services and the terms of those services (which may include providing comfort letters in connection with securities underwritings) provided by the Independent Registered Public Accounting Firm. - 2.
 Periodically consider whether there should be a regular rotation of the Independent Registered Public Accounting Firm. - 3.
 Perform an annual evaluation of the independence of the Independent Registered Public Accounting Firm, based in part on review and discussion of a formal written statement delineating all relationships between the Independent Registered Public Accounting Firm and the Corporation and any other relationships that may adversely affect the independence of the Independent Registered Public Accounting Firm. - 4.
 Provide instructions to the Independent Registered Public Accounting Firm that the Audit Committee, as representatives of the shareholders, is the client, and that the Independent Registered Public Accounting Firm shall report directly to the Audit Committee. - 5.
-Review and discuss with the Independent Registered Public Accounting Firm the matters required to be discussed under generally accepted auditing standards ("GAAS"), including: - (i) the auditor's responsibility under (a) the standards of the Public Company Accounting Oversight Board (United States), (b) accounting principles generally accepted in the United States of America ("GAAP"), and (c) under GAAS; the Corporation's significant accounting principles, accounting estimates and the process used by management in formulating them; any consultation with other accountants; and major issues discussed with management prior to its retention.
+Review and discuss with the Independent Registered Public Accounting Firm the matters required to be discussed under generally accepted auditing standards ("GAAS"), including:

-- (ii) whether the Corporation's accounting principles as applied are conservative, moderate or aggressive from the perspective of income, asset and liability recognition, and whether or not those principles reflect common or minority practices. - (iii) the review of interim financial information of the Corporation and any material modifications that need to be made to the interim financial information for it to conform to GAAP. - 6.
+- (i) the auditor's responsibility under (a) the standards of the Public Company Accounting Oversight Board (United States), (b) accounting principles generally accepted in the United States of America ("GAAP"), and (c) under GAAS; the Corporation's significant accounting principles, accounting estimates and the process used by management in formulating them; any consultation with other accountants; and major issues discussed with management prior to its retention. - (ii) whether the Corporation's accounting principles as applied are conservative, moderate or aggressive from the perspective of income, asset and liability recognition, and whether or not those principles reflect common or minority practices. - (iii) the review of interim financial information of the Corporation and any material modifications that need to be made to the interim financial information for it to conform to GAAP. - 6.
 Conduct an analysis and discussion with the Independent Registered Public Accounting Firm of fees charged to the Corporation for services rendered. - 7.
 Establish policies and procedures for the engagement of outside auditors to provide non-audit services, including procedures for pre-approval of non-audit services permitted by law to be performed by the Independent Registered Public Accounting Firm outside the scope of the engagement letter, and consideration of whether the Independent Registered Public Accounting Firm's performance of such services, together with any other non-audit services being performed, is compatible with its independence. - 8.
 Review and discuss with the Independent Registered Public Accounting Firm (outside of the presence of management) how the Independent Registered Public Accounting Firm plans to handle its responsibilities under the Private Securities Litigation Reform Act of 1995, and request assurance from the Independent Registered Public Accounting Firm that Section 10A(b) of the Exchange Act has not been implicated. - 9.
 Discuss with the Independent Registered Public Accounting Firm those matters brought to the attention of the Audit Committee by the Independent Registered Public Accounting Firm pursuant to Public Company Accounting Oversight Board Auditing Standard No. 16, as may be amended or superseded. - 10.
 Review and discuss with the Independent Registered Public Accounting Firm the report required to be delivered by such auditors pursuant to Section 10A(k) of the Exchange Act.